richard-scryber/scryber.core/docs/html_tags.rst

 When html is parsed, the tags are converted to fully qualified scryber components in the `Scryber.Html.Components` namespace of the Scryber.Components library.

-As such it is possible to register the html prefix and associate with these components, the same as the `pdf:` prefix.
+As such it is possible to register the html prefix and associate with these components, the same as the `doc:` prefix.
 Global styles for td, tr, field, label etc can then be made.

 e.g.